 We can’t continue like this.
 Healthy seas, and especially their coastal salt marshes and sea grass beds, sequester vast quantities of carbon.
 They produce healthy, local food.
 Life in the sea interacts with life on the land and when the seas suffer we all suffer.
 Once bustling harbours built on fish are now empty, and people who depended for centuries on the migration of wild salmon to our rivers now mourn a lost abundance.

 A project aiming to restore native oyster reefs and seagrass meadows in the Medway and Swale Estuary, Kent, has been awarded in the latest round of the Rewilding Innovation Fund.

-Uncover the full list of recipients awarded to see the diverse range of rewilding projects taking action across Britain’s land and sea.
+Uncover the full list of recipients awarded since 2021 to see the diverse range of rewilding projects taking action across Britain’s land and sea.